 In 2011-12, MSU won three Big Ten Championships (women's cross country, men's basketball and women's golf) and the football team won the 2011 Big Ten Legends Division title and played in the inaugural Big Ten Championship Game.
 The Spartans finished ranked No. 10 in the final USA TODAY Coaches Poll after winning 11 games, including a dramatic 33-30 triple-overtime victory over Georgia in the 2012 Outback Bowl.
 The men's basketball team captured a share of the conference regular-season championship, won the 2012 Big Ten Tournament title, and advanced to the NCAA Sweet 16.
 Overall, nine sports participated in their respective team NCAA Championships, while individuals competed in five more NCAA Championships.
 The Spartans finished 34th overall in the 2011-12 Directors' Cup standings.

-Michigan State had a banner year in 2010-11, winning five Big Ten Championships.
+Michigan State won five Big Ten Championships in 2010-11.
 The football team won a then school-record 11 games and claimed the program's seventh Big Ten Championship, the baseball team won its first Big Ten title since 1979, while the women's cross country, women's basketball and women's golf teams also won conference championships.
-In 2009-10, the men's basketball team advanced to the Final Four for the sixth time in the last 12 years and won its second-straight Big Ten regular-season title, and field hockey captured both the Big Ten regular-season and tournament championships.
+In 2009-10, the men's basketball team advanced to the Final Four for the sixth time in 12 years and won its second straight Big Ten regular-season title, and field hockey captured both the Big Ten regular-season and tournament championships.